-Component Description NOTE: For disc compatibility information, go to the Help and Support web page (see More HP resources on page 3).
-Follow the web page instructions to select your computer model.
-Select Drivers & Downloads , and then follow the on-screen instructions.
-(6) ÷ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(7) Audio-out (headphone)/Audio-in (microphone) jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+Component Description Audio-out (headphone)/Audio-in (microphone) Connects optional powered stereo speakers, headphones, (1)combo jack earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional microphone-only devices.
 WARNING!
-To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
-To access this guide, from the Start screen, type support, and then select the HP Support Assistant app.
+To reduce the risk of personal injury, adjust the volume before using headphones, earbuds, or a headset.
+For additional safety information, see the Regulatory, Safety and Environmental Notices.
+To access this guide, from the Start screen, type support, select the HP Support Assistant app, select My computer, and then select User guides.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
 NOTE: Be sure that the device cable has a 4-conductor connector that supports both audio-out (headphone) and audio-in (microphone).
-(8) ss⇔ USB 3.0 ports Each USB 3.0 port connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(9) наті HDMI port Connects an optional video or audio device, such as a high-definition television, any compatible digital or audio component, or a high-speed HDMI device.
-(10) RJ-45 (network) jack Connects a network cable. • White: The network is connected. • Amber: Activity is occurring on the network.
+(2) Volume button Controls speaker volume.